How to improve your score in IBDP Language A: Paper 1

 - Interactive Features: increasingly, articles that would traditionally have been printed in magazines are being published online.
 In this case, look out for interactive features such as embedded videos, hyperlinks and tabs.

 - Embedded interviews: experts on or participants in the topic at hand are often interviewed and quotations are used throughout the article.
-In the case of celebrity articles, the whole piece could be the write-up of an interview.
+In the case of celebrity articles, the whole piece could be the write-up of an interview (see below).

 Again, this is more a category of writing than a text type.
 Informational text range from cookbooks to technical manuals, encyclopaedias to public service announcements.
-Informational texts are meant to appeal to your head rather than your heart, and are often devoid of any features the might provoke an emotional reaction.
-An interesting angle from which to approach informational texts is to explore both the successful features and limitations of the text you are given.
-For example, an encyclopaedia might summarise a lot of points in a superficial way; an information poster might be overly technical; a cookbook might resort to national or ethnic stereotypes.
-You can find out more about stereotyping here – by it’s very nature, stereotyping is not informative.
-Alternatively, some uses of specialist language (called jargon) are only informative to the right reader.
+Informational texts are meant to appeal to your head rather than your heart.
+There may be some overlap between information texts and scientific articles.
+Moreover, infographics are a highly visual form of information text which you can study in detail (below).
 Take a look though one or two of these sample responses to see how you might analyse informational texts of different kinds.

 Try for yourself: